-Included in the trade receivables balance is a debtor with a carrying amount of \$78k (2019: \$78k) which is past due at the end of the reporting period.
-A provision for impairment of \$73k, including the movement in foreign exchange, was recorded in the 2018 financial year to recognise management's assessment that this amount is unlikely to be recovered due to a dispute about the measurement of the benefits realised which has been complicated by a change in ownership at the client.
-The provision has been maintained in the 2020 financial year with the change being the impact of movements in foreign exchange rates.
+A provision for impairment of \$73k was recorded in the 2018 financial year to recognise management's assessment that this amount is unlikely to be recovered due to a dispute about the measurement of the benefits realised which has been complicated by a change in ownership at the client.

+The provision had been maintained in the 2020 financial year with the change being the impact of movements in foreign exchange rates.
+It was decided by management to write off the debtor in FY2021